 Psychology & Mental Health

-*In a recent study published in the LancetMid-life hearing loss was identified as the major risk factor for dementia because reduced hearing ability denies people access to a cognitively rich environment and can lead to social isolation and depression.
+In a recent study published in the Lancet, mid-life hearing loss was identified as the major risk factor for dementia.
+A reason for this is because reduced hearing ability denies people the connection and access to a cognitively rich environment, and this, in turn, can lead to social isolation and depression.

-Or call our Cubex Concierge to book in your Consultation & Discovery session to find out more
+Or call our Cubex Concierge to book in your Consultation & Discovery session to find out more.